Photo by: Georgi Kunev

 Lilac trees need water deeply from the base of the plant.
 It also needs water several times in a week.
-In the Lilac plants, water is absorbed by the roots, that help it to circulate it to the whole plant, which keep it hydrated.
+In the Lilac plants, water is absorbed by the roots, which helps it to circulate it to the whole plant, which keeps it hydrated.

 When the color and fragrance of lilac are strong cut them at their peak.

 Overuse of fertilizers is harmful to the soil as they make it porous.
 Lilac trees have pyramid cell clusters.
 Well-drained, neutral to alkaline (PH Between 6.5 to 7.0) is ideal for lilac plants.

 During the summer season, leaf miners can attack lilac trees and borers are its hot weather enemies, which are enough to break them.
 Frequent watering is helpful in dry weather.
 Failing this, some of the pests can damage the lilac tree.